 The big Toes news is Ukraine-born Dvorovenko, principal dancer at Manhattan’s American Ballet Theatre.
 Making her non-ballet debut, Dvorovenko lasers her star quality like darts into each member of the audience.
-She earns as many conspiratorial laughs from her posture — a diva’s raised chin, the stalking walk, the arms waving airily as if some Moscow-Bollywood musical — as from her imperiously droll diction.
-She is both the apotheosis — and the delicious parody — of a ballet star.
-Her work here proves she could glow with the same dazzle on any stage or screen.
+She earns as many conspiratorial laughs from her posture — a diva’s raised chin, the stalking walk, the arms waving airily as if in some Moscow-Bollywood musical — as from her imperiously droll diction.
+She is both the apotheosis of a ballet star and its delicious parody.
+Dvorovenko’s work here proves she could glow with the same dazzle on any stage or screen.

 (READ: A fabulous Follies at Encores!)